This privacy ring is like an Incognito Mode for real life

-Imagine this: You’re marching toward a protest when a paddy wagon rolls up.
+Imagine this: You’re marching toward a protest when a police van rolls up.
 There are whispers that the mayor has chosen to crack down on public dissension, and you’re worried that your peaceful demonstration could be misconstrued as something else.
 If it is, your face will be captured by a random camera, recognized, and filed as a problematic citizen—perhaps it will even get you arrested.

 So do you don a mask?
 Nah.
 You just flip a switch on your ring.
 And anyone from the government to random advertisers can no longer use your face to identify you.